Police: Charlotte comedy club empties before man fires gun

 CHARLOTTE, N.C.
 (AP) — A man fired a gun inside a comedy club in North Carolina on Saturday night shortly after it was evacuated and before actor and comedian Craig Robinson was set to perform, police said.

-The incident occurred at about 9 p.m. at The Comedy Zone in Charlotte, media outlets reported.
+The shot was fired at about 9 p.m. at The Comedy Zone in Charlotte, media outlets reported.
 No one was injured.

-Club employees told WSOC-TV that the man waved a gun around and told everyone to leave before the venue emptied out.
+Club employees told WSOC-TV that the man, later identified by police as Omar McCombs, waved a gun around and told everyone to leave before the venue emptied out.
 About 50 customers had been inside.

 “The suspect then discharged his weapon,” Charlotte-Mecklenburg police said in a statement on Twitter.
 “There were no injuries and the suspect was taken into custody.”